eljuanorey/Zettl/README.md

 **Version 0.7.1**

 This is a command-line interface (CLI) app for Zettelkasten-style note-taking and knowledge management.
-With this app, you can easily create, organize, and review notes using a simple and intuitive commands
+With this app, you can easily create, organize, and review notes using a simple and intuitive commands.

 ## Features